 |

-| 1999-2000 Milwaukee Admirals Home #17, Brent Peterson |
+1999-2000 IHL Milwaukee Admirals Home #17, Brent Peterson |

 |

-One of the most worn mondern-era shirts out there, this shirt is scattered with unrepaired holes, stickmarks and even has a post-addition alternate captain's "A" patch: |
+One of the most worn modern-era shirts out there, this jersey is covered with stick marks, unrepaired holes, and the a captain's "A": |

 |